renpy/renpy/sphinx/source/udd.rst

         Sets the zoom level of the children of this displayable in the horitzontal and vertical axes.
 Only the children of the displayable are zoomed – the width, height, and blit coordinates are not zoomed.

+    The following attributes and methods are only used when model-based rendering is enabled:

+    .. attribute:: mesh

+        This field enables model-based rendering for this Render.
+If true:

+        If set to True:

+        * All of the children of this displayable are rendered to textures.
+        * A mesh the size of the first child is assocated with this displayable.
+        * A model is created with the mesh, shaders, uniforms, and properties associated with this Render.

+        The model will then be drawn in a single operation.

+    .. method:: add_shader(shader)

+        This causes the shader part `shader` to be used when this Render or its children are drawn.
+The part should be a string, or can be a string beginning with "-" to prevent a shader from being drawn.

+    .. method:: add_uniform(name, value)

+        Causes the uniform `name` to have `value` when this Render or its children are drawn.

+    .. method:: add_property(name, value)

+        Causes the GL property `name` to have `value` when this Render or one of its children are drawn.